P-A-Chathura-Madhava/CRUD-student-management-frontend-vanilla/Readme.md

 - Install MYSQL
 - Run Backend API
 - Run the application
-- Start live server or use Go Live in vs code to aun the application
+- Start live server or use Go Live in vs code to run the application

 ## UI of the Application
 ![ui-image](image/image-ui.png)